 Exhibition dates: February 16 - March 24, 2019 Dates and locations for artist talks, film screenings, and workshops: to be determined

 I am beyond elated to have been invited to work with SDAI on a socially engaging project that will result in an interactive installation at the museum.
 During this residency, I will be inviting members of the community to share in our inheritances as we utilize art as part of our practice in compassion and restoration.

 Founded in 1941, San Diego Art Institute has provided the community with high quality, interactive programming, educational initiatives, and innovative exhibitions.
 As the only contemporary cultural institution in Balboa Park, SDAI promotes cultural equity and artistic enrichment within the community and enables diverse audiences to interact with art in meaningful ways.

-Thank you, Quyên Nguyen-Le and Sarah Trujillo-Porter for the invitation to work with the San Diego community!
+Thank you, Quyên Nguyen-Le and Sarah Trujillo-Porter for the invitation to work with our San Diego community.

 Ancestral Journeys (Forthcoming)